 As you may have done already, I surfed the internet to see what types of surgery were available.
 As well, I looked at all sorts of prostheses.
 I came to realise that I had no idea what was best.
 The amount of information that is available is staggering.
-You could even watch an entire surgery!
-(I didn’t.)
+You could even watch an entire surgery on-line (I didn’t).
 Rather than relying on Dr. Google, I trusted the surgeon I chose and simply followed his advice.
-When you get right down to it, the specialists are the ones who are the experts.
+When you get right down to it, the orthopaedic surgeon you choose is the expert.

 Your yoga life after surgery

 When quizzed about my post-op rehabilitation, I’m invariably asked if I can do everything I used to do.
 Absolutely not!
-I am limited compared in the range of movement I used to have.
-For a hyper-mobile body type like mine, such restrictions have helped make my hips stronger and more stable.
-For the most part, yoga students need to work on strength and stability instead of ultra-flexibility.
+For one thing, I started yoga when I was 27, and I’m fifty years old.
+So, I am limited compared in the range of movement I now have.
+For a hyper-mobile body type like mine, I needed to learn to make my hips stronger and more stable.
+Most yoga students need to work on strength and stability rather than cultivating ultra-flexibility.